Want to get in touch?

 Kathleen De Cuyper is a scientist/practitioner at the University Psychiatric Center of the University of Leuven (KU Leuven, Belgium).
 As a clinical psychologist and behavioral therapist, she worked with persons with an anxiety disorder, personality disorder and/or eating disorder.
 Her clinical expertise includes exposure therapy, Acceptance and Commitment Therapy and Dialectical Behavioural Therapy.
 Her doctoral research was on the predictive value of directly and indirectly measured perfectionism in students and persons with an eating disorder.
 She now works as a post-doctoral researcher and coordinator of the Flemish Policy Research Centre Welfare, Public Health and Family.
 The focus of here policy- and practice-oriented research includes (1) the development, evaluation and implementation of BelRAI instruments in mental health care, elderly care and home care, (2) the prevention of seclusion and restraint in residential mental health and youth care services, and (3) the organization of mental health care at the level of services and regions.

-Associate Professor Jason Ferris is a drug and alcohol epidemiologist and biostatistician with 20 years of public health research experience.
+Professor Jason Ferris is a drug and alcohol epidemiologist and biostatistician with over 20 years of public health research experience.
 He leads the Global Substance Use and Mental Health Unit and is the Director of the Research and Statistical Support Service (RASSS) in the Faculty of Medicine.
 University of Queensland.
 His extensive research portfolio, at the intersection of Substance Use and Mental Health, represents his efforts to increase public understanding of the harmful impacts of substances on mental and physical health.
-Involved in more than 25 funded research projects (over $15m) as a chief investigator.
+Involved in more than 50 funded research projects (over $50M) as a chief investigator.
 He is also the Chief Biostatistician for the Global Drug Survey since 2013.
 2020 The University of Queensland recognised his contributions to his research field: he was awarded and Academic Leader of the Future Award, and in 2019 The Outstanding Mid-Career Researcher within the Centre for Health Services.

 Head of Psychiatry and Mental Health Department.
 Complejo Asistencial de Zamora/Zamora Hospital.
 Head of Psychiatry Research Group of the Biomedicine Research Institute (IBSAL).
 Associate Professor of the Salamanca University (Dpto.
 PETRA).
 Member of the Salamanca Medicine Academy.
 Secretary of the Ethical Committee for Research of Zamora.
 President of the Spanish Geriatric Psychiatry Association.
 Member of the board of Interdem Network (www.interdem.org) and the European Association of Geriatric Psychiatry.